-Cardiac rehabilitation services

-Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's referral.
+What you must pay when you get these services Services that are covered for you Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that You pay a \$40 copay for include exercise, education, and counseling are covered for each Medicare-covered members who meet certain conditions with a doctor's referral. cardiac rehabilitation visit.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.

-You pay a \$40 copay for each Medicare-covered cardiac rehabilitation visit.

-Cardiovascular disease risk reduction visit (therapy for cardiovascular disease)

-We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
-During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.
-There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.
+Requires prior authorization Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to There is no coinsurance, help lower your risk for cardiovascular disease.
+During this copayment, or deductible visit, your doctor may discuss aspirin use (if appropriate), check for the intensive your blood pressure, and give you tips to make sure you're behavioral therapy eating healthy. cardiovascular disease preventive benefit.
+Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or There is no coinsurance, abnormalities associated with an elevated risk of cardiovascular copayment, or deductible disease) once every 5 years (60 months). for cardiovascular disease testing that is covered once every 5 years.
+Cervical and vaginal cancer screening Covered services include: There is no coinsurance, • For all women: Pap tests and pelvic exams are covered copayment, or deductible

-Cardiovascular disease testing

-Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).

-There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.

-Cervical and vaginal cancer screening